 For larger organisations, sharing responsibilities across roles or even departments isn’t an idea most can entertain.
 However, ensuring you’re investing in your team’s professional growth through development courses is a great way to guarantee your employees continue to grow whilst in their role.
 That said, you need to ensure you’re giving your existing staff ample chance to move around.
 Overlooking loyal employees for professionals outside of your business can quickly cause your staff to become frustrated and willing to look for opportunities elsewhere.
 You can counter this by ensuring you keep your employees up-to-date on openings within your organisation before you go to market.

-There’s been a lot of conversation around how certain non-monetary benefits, such as job security or being close to home, are becoming just as important as offering a fair salary to attract great people.
-Another one those benefits is having a purpose in your work.
+There’s been a considerable buzz around how certain non-monetary benefits, such as job security or being close to home, are becoming just as important as offering a fair salary to attract great people.
+One of those benefits is having a purpose in your work.

 We’re seeing more candidates prioritise having a sense of purpose that connects with a bigger picture in their next role.
 Some people want to make a difference to their communities or society, whilst others simply want their work to matter to something bigger than themselves.
 Every role has the potential to provide a sense of purpose, employees just need to be made aware of the difference their work makes.
 As a manager, you can help your team see what impact their work has on either the communities around them or their business and its goals.
 By connecting your staff to a greater purpose, you can expect them to be more energised at work and truly believe what they do to be worthwhile.